KevinMX/Railgun/README.md

 ### If anything goes wrong...

 If you think there's something wrong in my builds, feel free to create an [issue](https://github.com/KevinMX/Railgun/issues/new/choose).

-No annoying templates needed.
-Just remember to leave enough information (how to reproduce, necessary logs, etc) here.
+I don't like those annoying issue templates, those are disclaimers rather than rules.
+Just remember to leave enough information (full reproduce steps, necessary logs, etc) here.
+Give us as much info as you can.
+If you don't know what to provide, JUST ASK.

 Nobody like guess your problem and come up with a solution out of no where :)

-If you think the issue is from upstream projects, please open issues there.
+If you think the issue is from upstream projects, please open issues there instead.

 ***